Choose another writer in this calendar:

 American journalist, theatrical manager, and mystery writer.
-Futrelle's most famous character is professor Van Dusen, called the Thinking Machine, who solved impossible crimes.
-'The Problem of Cell 13,' a Van Dusen tale, is one of the most famous detective stories ever written.
+Futrelle's most famous character is professor Van Dusen, called the Thinking Machine, who solves impossible crimes.
+'The Problem of Cell 13' (1905), a Van Dusen tale, is one of the most famous detective stories ever written.
 Futrelle died on the Titanic, on 15 April 1912.
 Before the ship sank, Futrelle made sure that his wife had a safe place on a lifeboat.

 "As a general rule, the greatest crimes never come to light because the greatest criminals, their perpetrators, are too clever to be caught."
 (Van Dusen in 'The Scarlet Thread')

 Van Dusen's assistant is a clever newspaper reporter, Hutchinson Hatch; he is the Doctor Watson of the stories.
-This model of team work was copied later by many mystery writers, including Rex Stout in his books about Archie Goodwin and Nero Wolfe.
+This model of team work, familiar from Sherlock Holmes stories, has been copied later by many mystery writers, including Rex Stout in his books about Archie Goodwin and Nero Wolfe, and Agatha Christie (Hercule Poirot and Hastings).
 With his British rival Sherlock Holmes, Van Dusen shared similar unemotional and technical approach to problems, but without Holmes' human weaknesses, neurotic symptoms, and drug-taking, or Father Brown's moral and political concerns.
 However, Van Dusen has his own disadvantage, which perhaps explains his monkish way of life: "There was one thing on the earth he was afraid of – a woman" ('The Ralston Bank Burglary').
 Although Van Dusen never reads the newspapers, he knows enough of the world out of his laboratory doors.

-Van Dusen exemplified pure thought without human feelings.
-His character verge on science fiction – the Thinking Machine might almost be a character invented by H.G.
+Van Dusen's character verge on science fiction – the Thinking Machine might almost be a character invented by H.G.
 Wells.
-In 'The Problem of a Dressing Room' Futrelle explained, how the professor got his nickname.
+In 'The Problem of a Dressing Room' (1906) Futrelle explained, how the professor got his nickname.
 Van Dusen recounts how he can't play chess, but that after a few hours of instruction he could defeat a master player.
 When Van Dusen proves he wasn't joking, and beats his Russian opponent, who exclaims: "Mon Dieu!
 You are not a man; you are a brain – a machine – a thinking machine."

 'Nothing is impossible,' snapped the scientist.
 'The human mind can do anything.
 It is all we have to lift us above the brute creation.' (from 'The Problem of a Dressing Room')